Lawrence Wong meets top US officials in Washington

-WASHINGTON - Finance Minister Lawrence Wong discussed the United States' engagement and economic cooperation in the Asia-Pacific with top American officials whom he met in Washington on Thursday (April 22).
+Finance Minister Lawrence Wong discussed the United States' engagement and economic cooperation in the Asia-Pacific with top American officials in Washington on Thursday.

-Mr Wong met National Security Adviser Jake Sullivan at the White House, and they had a candid discussion on global developments and the importance of America's engagement with the region, the finance minister wrote on Facebook.
+He met National Security Adviser Jake Sullivan at the White House, and they had a candid discussion on global developments and the importance of America's engagement with the region, the minister wrote on Facebook.

 He also met Commerce Secretary Gina Raimondo, and said they discussed different strategies to manage inflation, as well as opportunities for economic cooperation in the region.

-She added that they discussed regional and global issues, including Russia's war against Ukraine, Covid-19 and health security, the crisis in Myanmar, and shared efforts to develop an Indo-Pacific Economic Framework that advances inclusive and sustainable prosperity.
+She added that the two discussed regional and global issues, including Russia's war against Ukraine, Covid-19 and health security, the crisis in Myanmar as well as shared efforts to develop an Indo-Pacific Economic Framework that advances inclusive and sustainable prosperity.

 The framework will be the Biden administration's economic strategy for the Asia-Pacific region, involving principles for digital economies, supply chain resilience, clean energy investments and labour and environmental standards, among other issues.
 It has not yet been unveiled.